 We appreciate the statements and resources shared by so many influential leaders and societies, including the statement issued by the Society for Maternal Fetal Medicine.
 We will continue to listen, learn, and leverage our expertise to support the advancement of public policy fully informed by relevant data.

 Our commitment to offering current and future fellows opportunities to provide and learn abortion care to enable them to best serve their patients and communities is unwavering.

 The Maternal-Fetal Medicine Fellowship Training Program at University of Utah Health offers its trainees a rich mix of hands-on clinical experience and quality investigative exposure.
 Our goals are:

-- To train competent subspecialists to care for and/or provide consultation to women with complicated pregnancies and the physicians who care for them
+- To train competent subspecialists to care for and/or provide consultation to individuals with complicated pregnancies and the physicians who care for them

-- Provide fellows with the tools and background to achieve a successful career in academic medicine
+- Provide fellows with the tools and background to achieve a successful career in academic medicine, tailored to their needs

 The fellowship program at the University of Utah was started in 1983 and is designed to give fellows a well-rounded research and clinical experience in maternal-fetal medicine and to position them for success in academic medicine.
 The fellowship program is integrated, both administratively and clinically, with Intermountain Healthcare, a large vertically integrated healthcare system.

-Our fellows participate in all clinical activities and receive training in complicated maternal conditions, genetics, ultrasound, critical care, invasive procedures including intrauterine blood transfusion, complicated deliveries, complex antepartum care, and patient counseling.
+Our fellows participate in all clinical activities and receive training in complicated maternal conditions, genetics, ultrasound, critical care, invasive procedures including intrauterine blood transfusion, complicated deliveries, advanced operative obstetrics, complex antepartum care, and patient counseling.

-We seek self-directed learners committed to academic careers who have an enthusiasm for research and the potential for a significant and sustained contribution to MFM through research and/or education.
+We seek self-directed learners committed to academic careers who have an enthusiasm for research and the potential for a significant and sustained contribution to MFM through research, education, and/or advocacy.